bestupefy/Canister/README.md

 #Project Status:

 Canister is at an early stage and under active development.
-We do not recommend its use in production, but we encourage you to try out rkt and provide feedback via issues and pull requests.
+We do not recommend its use in production, but we encourage you to try out canister and provide feedback via issues and pull requests.

 #Having some Future Plans: